If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Other sources of information

-It may also be appropriate to gather information related to the notifier's concerns from other agencies (such as schools, early childhood educators, health professionals, NGO providers and iwi) who know te tamaiti and their whānau or family.
+It may also be appropriate to gather information related to the notifier's concerns from other agencies (such as schools, early childhood educators, health professionals, NGO providers and iwi) who know te tamaiti or rangatahi and their whānau or family.

 Practice standard: Work closely in partnership with others — guidance